-Up to eight (8) weeks may be taken before the birth and 8 weeks after.
+Up to eight (8) weeks may be taken before the birth and the remaining weeks after.
 It is not possible for all the leave to be taken after the birth.
 You may work up to a maximum of three weeks before the birth (providing your doctor certifies that there is no risk to yours or the baby’s health in doing so), with the remaining balance of leave taken after the birth.

 Treatment of Bonus/Commission Plans whilst on Maternity Leave